Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 10.4% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 10.1% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 347,817 2010: 348,987 2011: 353,221 2012: 357,312 2013: 362,834 2014: 366,954 2015: 371,348 2016: 374,699 2017: 377,940 2018: 381,714 2019: 384,145 2010 base 2019